Basil Tomato Tart

 - 3. Cut each tomato into eight wedges; remove seeds.
 Arrange over cheese.

 - 4. In a food processor, process the basil and garlic until coarsely chopped; sprinkle over tomatoes.

 - 5. Combine mayonnaise, Parmesan, pepper and the remaining mozzarella; spoon over basil.
-Bake, uncovered, for 20-25 minutes or until the cheese is browned and bubbly.
-Yield: 8 servings.
+Bake, uncovered, until the cheese is browned and bubbly, 20-25 minutes.